Internal Tools Development

 What internal tools are

 Internal tools are software applications used by your team to run the business.
 They are not available to customers.
-They include CRMs, operational dashboards, scheduling systems, inventory trackers, approval workflows, reporting interfaces, and document generators.
+They include CRMs, admin panels, operational dashboards, scheduling systems, inventory trackers, approval workflows, reporting interfaces, and document generators.

 What unites them is a shared trait: they encode how your business actually operates.
 A customer records system reflects your sales process.
 A scheduling tool reflects your staffing rules.
 A reporting dashboard reflects the metrics your directors care about.
 None of these are generic.
 They are specific to your organisation, your data, and your decisions.